-As part of the 2015 budget, the Government of Ontario announced that they will be making changes to the Insurance Act.
-By changes, they mean cuts to minimum coverage levels.
-These cuts will leave those who are seriously injured in a motor vehicle accident at risk of being under protected.
+The Government of Ontario recently made major changes to standard automobile insurance policies.
+As of June 1, 2016, the amount of no-fault benefits available to accident victims has been significantly reduced.
+These cuts will leave those who are seriously injured in a motor vehicle accident at risk of being under-protected.

-The changes described on the Ministry of Finance website1 are set out in the following table along with our comments highlighting the real impact of these changes
+The changes to the Statutory Accident Benefits Schedule1, which governs all auto insurance policies in Ontario, are set out in the following table along with our comments highlighting the real impact of these changes:

-These changes are reportedly being made to reduce auto insurance premiums but, in fact, auto insurers have no obligation or requirement to reduce their premiums.
-These changes are a reduction in services with no guarantee of reduction in premiums.
+These changes were reportedly made to reduce auto insurance premiums but, in fact, auto insurers have not reduced premiums since June 1, 2016 so these changes are really a reduction in services with no guarantee of savings to consumers.

 These changes to the Insurance Act and the Statutory Accident Benefits Schedule affect the minimum amounts of coverage an insurance company must provide.
 If you want more, you must elect to pay a higher premium for optional benefits (and you should do so).